-Please tell Student Wellbeing Services about any disability (including dyslexia, dyspraxia, autism spectrum, mental health illness/medical conditions, sensory or mobility impairment) even if you don't think it will affect you while you're at university.
+Please tell Student Wellbeing Services if you identify as disabled and/or neurodiverse, even if you don't think it will affect you while you're at university.

-The information you provide is treated as personal and sensitive data in accordance with the Data Protection Act and is made available on a ‘need to know’ basis only to university staff involved with your application, the organisation of any arrangements and/or the implementation of reasonable adjustments.
+The information you provide is treated as personal and sensitive data in accordance with the Data Protection Act 2018 and is made available on a "need to know" basis only, to university staff involved with your application, the organisation of any arrangements and/or the implementation of reasonable adjustments.

 All applicants offered a place at the University are invited to complete a questionnaire requesting some information about their disability, specific learning difference, autism spectrum or medical or mental health condition.
 This information will be used to produce an Academic Access Plan (AAP).